 - SGDP Education lead

-- Assessment Sub-Board Chair for SGDP GED-PP and DEV-PP Masters courses
+- Assessment Sub-Board Chair for SGDP DEV-PP Masters programme

 - Teaching on genetics of anxiety, depression and treatment response.